 - Some brands like Turkcell and Volkswagen are starting to use social media to run campaigns

-Turkcell launched a campaign using Twitter using a game.
+In 2012, Turkish phone company Turkcell launched a campaign using Twitter using an interactive game.
 A picture of a prize covered with post-it notes appeared on a website, and each time someone read one of the notes, and tweeted them out with the hashtag #turkcelltweet, that note was removed.
 The more messages were tweeted, the more the prize was uncovered.
 The campaign generated more than 55,000 retweets over seven days.

 The most viewed brand channels in Turkey on YouTube are currently all either Turkish brands, or local versions of international brands.
-Samsung’s Turkish channel is the most viewed branded channel with more than 3.1 million video views.
-Mobile operator Turkcell is also popular with over 2.5 million views.
-Finally, mobile, internet and TV provider Avea’s channel has more than 1.7 million views.
+Turkish Airlines channel is the most viewed branded channel with 517,611,150 video views and 190,108 subscribers, as is ice-cream brand Cornetto Türkiye with 265,108,735 video views and 170,019 subscribers.
+Mobile operator Turkcell is also popular with over 238,576,280 video views and 203,901 subscribers.

 - The country is divided between Turkish and Kurdish people, with the vast majority Turkish